glycojones/fletcher/README.md

 Required arguments:

   -f FILENAME, --filename FILENAME
-                        The name of the file to be processed, in PDB or mmCIF format
+                        The name of the file to be processed, in mmCIF (preferred) or PDB format
-  -r RESIDUES, --residues RESIDUES
-                        A list of residues in one-letter code, comma separated.
-Alternatives separated by ~, rotamers separated by ':' e.g. H:3,H:3,W~F~Y:3 – two histidines in rotamer form 3, plus a tryptophan, phenylalanine (any rotamer) or tyrosine in rotamer 3.
+  -m , --motifs MOTIFS
+                        Multiple motifs separated by '|'.
+Each motif: anchor,targets:distance.
+                        Use ',' for AND between positions, and '~' for OR between residues.
+                        Can also specify rotamers as integers (check what rotamer you want using an experimental structure first!)
+                        Example: --motifs "H:3,F:5.0 | H~D:5.0"
+                        Which means a histidine in rotamer 3 and a phenyl alanine within 5 Å, with another histidine or aspartic acid within 5 Å, separated by DISTANCE.
   -d DISTANCE, --distance DISTANCE
                         Specifies how far each of the residues can be from the last atom (PDB order) in the first specified residue, in Angstroems